 Step 1.
 Use the Customer Review Generator.
 BBB has a tool that accredited businesses can use that sends review requests either via text message or email.
 All that needs to be collected from customers is their contact info and sending a text adds another level of convenience.

 Step 3.
-Share positive reviews.
-Spread the word of positivity with the businesses social media followers and post them on the businesses website.
+Share positive online reviews.
+Spread the word of positivity with the business's social media followers and post them on the business's website.
 There's no reason to keep a great review in one place only.

 Average monthly US traffic (Alexa): 10.5 million